 Color Correction refers to an editing process by which all the colors of the movie match, shot to shot, and scene to scene, and that the colors are full resolution, the blacks are black, and the whites are not overblown.

 Back when I started working full time in the big L.A.
 Post houses, the Colorist was the highest paid person at the company.
 They had the “big chair.”
 They would spend at least a couple of weeks doing the color correcting on a big budget feature.

 Today the era of the big post house has mostly faded into memory and most movies are produced, shot and edited by a small group of people or possibly by one person alone.
 Often these lower budget films are made by people who do not understand the value of true color correction.
 I have been doing movie and television Quality Control for 30 years so this is something I deal with all the time.
 I see a “Colorist” listed in the end credits and wonder why the black levels are high (a very common problem) which makes the blacks in the picture look grey, and makes the entire picture looked “washed out.”

 These are issues that can be fixed or improved with proper color correction.
-Many movies do not bother going the extra step because unlike many audio problems, many video problems beyond bad video levels (ie Waveform monitor and vectorscope readings) are considered of moderate to minor importance.
-As a filmmaker on a budget both of time and money has to take care of the rejectable issues in the QC report first, the color correction often gets left behind.
+Many movies do not bother going the extra step because unlike many audio problems, many video problems beyond rejectable bad video levels (ie Waveform monitor Luminance and Black levels) are considered of moderate to minor importance.
+Filmmakers often on a budget of both of time and money have to take care of the rejectable issues in the QC report first, the color correction often gets left behind.
 The price and time of proper color correction is also a big factor here.

 At QC Central we can work with you to improve the color of your film.
 After a quality control report we can identify specific areas that may need color correction help the most, or work out a way to re correct the entire movie.
 We with our QC services we offer the best prices and fastest turnaround in the industry to go with our 30 year experience.
 Please contact us anytime for more information.